 The Queen Mary hotel

-Strolling along the wooden decks of the Queen, it’s like a journey back in time, providing a glimpse into what transatlantic travel was like in its golden age.
+Strolling along the wooden decks of the Queen Mary is like a journey back in time, providing a glimpse into what transatlantic travel was like in its golden age.

-The cost of a first class passage on the luxurious liner in 1936 was $1070 – about the equivalent of $17,000 in today’s dollars.
+The cost of a first-class passage on the luxury liner in 1936 was $1070 – about the equivalent of $17,000 in today’s dollars.
 Consequently, the staterooms were large and outfitted to the standards of a fine European hotel room at the time.